Home Social Media tiktok shadow ban

 Everything You Need to Know about TikTok Shadow Ban

 Noticed a significant drop in your TikTok engagement lately?
-You might be a victim of shadow banning, which can seriously damage your performance on the platform.
-This essentially means that your content is shown to fewer people, which would automatically lead to lower engagement rates.
+If so, you might have been a victim of shadow banning, which can seriously damage your performance on the platform.
+This essentially means your content is shown to fewer people, which would automatically lead to lower engagement rates.

 But what exactly is a TikTok shadow ban and why does it happen?
 If your account has been shadow banned, how do you remove it?
 This post serves as the ultimate guide to help you understand everything you need to know about shadow banning on TikTok.
 Let’s find out.